Stateful Capabilities

 Restriction: If a class or trait extends Stateful all its parent classes or traits must either extend Stateful or be read-only.

-The idea is that when we upcast a reference to a type extending Stateful to a type that does not extend Stateful, we cannot possibly call a method on this reference that uses an exclusive capability.
-Indeed, by the previous restriction this class must be a read-only class, which means that none of the code implemented in the class can access exclusive capabilities on its own.
-And we also cannot override any of the methods of this class with a method accessing exclusive capabilities, since such a method would have to be an update method and update methods are not allowed to override regular methods.
+The idea is that when we upcast a reference to a type extending Stateful to a type that does not extend Stateful, we should not thereby gain access to methods that can use exclusive capabilities.
+By the previous restriction, such a class must be read-only, which means that none of the code it implements can on its own access exclusive capabilities.
+Nor can one override any of its methods with a method that does so, since such a method would have to be an update method, and update methods are not allowed to override regular methods.

 Example: